monoid/monoid.github.io/content/posts/arm-coroutines.md

 {{< /callout >}}

-Porting the example was not that difficult: the only difficulty was setting the `LR` register instead of pushing addresses to the stack.
+Porting the example was not that difficult: the only obstacle was setting the `LR` register instead of pushing addresses to the stack.
 You may find it instructive to port other examples of the Chapter 5!